This post may contain affiliate links. Please read our disclosure for more info.

 Wear the comfiest clothes you have!
 You’ll want to dress in loose fitting clothes that are extremely comfortable, a much different style than when you practice your sweaty vinyasa flows.

-The goal of Restorative yoga is exactly how it sounds: to restore.
-Some sequence may start with a few strengthening poses, but mainly the focus is on relaxing poses that gently stretch your body and relax your mind.
+The goal of restorative yoga is exactly how it sounds: to restore.
+Some sequences may start with a few strengthening poses, but mainly the focus is on relaxing poses that gently stretch your body and relax your mind.

 So, get your tools, get in a pair of comfy clothes, and let’s begin!

-Start on all fours in a neutral spine.
+- Start on all fours in tabletop position with a neutral spine.
 You can choose to tuck or untuck your toes.

 - On your inhale, lift your right arm up towards the ceiling and open your chest towards the right side of the rooms, allowing your gaze to follow.